adityaraj5200/Spring-interview-QAs/Spring Questions.md

 Auto-configuration in Spring Boot makes it easier and faster to set up a basic working environment, enabling you to focus more on your application's business logic rather than the configuration details.
 However, you can still provide your own custom configurations if needed or overwrite auto-configured components by defining your own bean definitions or properties.

-## Q.11: What are Spring Boot starters?
+## Q.13: What are Spring Boot starters?
-**Answer:** Spring Boot Starters are special Maven or Gradle dependency artifacts that help you quickly bootstrap a new Spring Boot application with the minimum required dependencies for specific functionality.
+Spring Boot Starters are special Maven or Gradle dependency artifacts that help you quickly bootstrap a new Spring Boot application with the minimum required dependencies for specific functionality.
 They act as a starting point for your project and simplify the configuration process by providing a pre-configured set of related libraries and dependencies.
 Some examples are: `spring-boot-starter-web`, `spring-boot-starter-data-jpa`, `spring-boot-starter-security`

-## Q.12: Purpose of `@SpringBootApplication`?
+## Q.14: Purpose of `@SpringBootApplication`?
-**Answer:**  The `@SpringBootApplication` annotation is a convenient shortcut that combines several other annotations needed to configure a Spring Boot application:
+ The `@SpringBootApplication` annotation is a convenient shortcut that combines several other annotations needed to configure a Spring Boot application:

 1. `@Configuration`: This annotation indicates that the class is a source for bean definitions in the Spring container.
 2. `@EnableAutoConfiguration`: This annotation enables auto-configuration features provided by Spring Boot.
 It scans your project's dependencies and configuration properties to automatically configure various components.
 3. `@ComponentScan`: This annotation allows you to specify a package (or multiple packages) where Spring should search for beans to register in the application context.
 By default, it will look for components in the same package as the annotated class or its subpackages.
-4. `@Import(EnableAutoConfigurationImportSelector.class)`: This line of code imports the `EnableAutoConfigurationImportSelector`, which selects appropriate auto-configuration classes based on your project's dependencies and configuration properties.

 In summary, the `@SpringBootApplication` annotation simplifies the configuration process by automatically setting up the Spring container, enabling auto-configuration, scanning for components, and importing necessary classes for you.
 This allows you to quickly bootstrap a new Spring Boot application without having to manually configure each component.